lellky/howto-magic-mirror/README.md

 ### Conclusion
 After running the mirror for almost five years (it did fell one time, so I had to replace the panel) I can't live without it.
-The frame have some cracks ant I have always been annoyed with the light from the LCD coming through the mirror so you can see exactly where the screen is behind the mirror.
+The frame have some cracks and I have always been annoyed with the light from the LCD coming through the mirror so you can see exactly where the screen is behind the mirror.

 Also, the mirror has scratches...